Mining in Devon and Cornwall

 Claughton and Rondelez (2013) wrote that the abundant surface silver deposits in the dales and moors of England's North Pennines - the present National Parks of the Yorkshire Dales and Northumberland - were 'exhausted in the late 12th century'.

-Allegedly, England then relied on mineral resources from mainland Europe (IbidEarly Silver Mining in Western Europe).
+Allegedly, England then relied on mineral resources from mainland Europe (ibidEarly Silver Mining in Western Europe).
 Historically, northern England's wealth of coal and metals drove industrial developments in the region.

 Northern England contributed to the UK's national wealth (British Geological Survey, 2010).
 Yet recent archaeological evidence indicates that the Romans mined for precious metals in Devon and Cornwall, shortly after their arrival in Britain (Merrington, A., June 2023).